Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Business decisions

-For example, a manager may continue investing in a money-losing project, even when it’s not profitable, due to the resources already invested.
-The sunk cost fallacy can harm business profitability, as it leads to inefficient use of resources and hinders the capacity to make profitable decisions.
+Businesses often fall victim to this fallacy, which leads to wasted resources.
+For example, a manager may continue investing in a money-losing project, even when it isn't profitable, simply due to the resources they've already invested.
+This harms business profitability because it leads to inefficient use of resources and hinders the capacity to make profitable decisions.

 Personal decisions

-For instance, someone may continue to invest time and effort in a failing endeavor because of the emotional attachment to the initial investment.
-In relationships, people may stay in dysfunctional partnerships due to the time and effort they have already invested, even though it might be causing them distress.
+We also experience this in our personal lives.
+You might persist with a project or relationship despite clear indications of failure.
+For instance, someone might continue to invest time and effort in a failing endeavor because of the emotional attachment to the initial investment.
+In relationships, people may stay in dysfunctional partnerships due to the time and effort they've already invested, even though it might be causing them distress.

 Loss aversion